Ohio English Language Proficiency Screener (OELPS) FAQ

 How should school staff prepare to administer the OELPS?

 The two primary resources are the OELPS Test Coordinator Manual and the OELPS Test Administration Manual.
 The OELPS Test Coordinator Manual includes checklists to help test coordinators and test administrators prepare for the OELPS.
 Refer to appendices D & E of the OELPS Test Coordinator Manual.
-The OELPS Test Administration Manual includes the script the test administrator must use to direct the student and has detailed steps to guide the test administration.
+The OELPS Test Coordinator Manual includes the script the test administrator must use to direct the student and has detailed steps to guide the test administration.

 Test administrators are responsible for following the online and paper test administration directions provided by the Department and all testing procedures adopted by the Department and established by the participating district or school.